WordPress/gutenberg/platform-docs/docs/basic-concepts/settings.md

             license: 'pdm,cc0',
         };
         const finalQuery = { ...query, ...defaultArgs };
-        // Sometimes you might need to map the supported request params according to `InserterMediaRequest`.
+        // Sometimes you might need to map the supported request params according to the `InserterMediaRequest`
         // interface.
 In this example the `search` query param is named `q`. const mapFromInserterMediaRequest = {
             per_page: 'page_size',